Here’s a daily hint: Spend time GROWing at the dinner table.

 Review the days highs and lows while you eat.

-Open the Bible and read.
+Open the Bible and read just a tiny bit.

 Work on applying it to life.

 The “work on it” part doesn’t have to be elaborate.
 It’s all about…

 that help us to see that the Bible applies to our lives.

 So if our current Rotation story is about Joseph in Egypt, how can such a long story—with numerous characters and complex plot twists—be broken down in bite-sized (dinner table-sized) chunks?

 Easy!
 Use the following reading/discussion guide!